Tenable Security Center 2026 Release Notes

 -

-After the sync completes, upgrade the parent Tenable Security Center console to version 6.8.0.
+Upgrade the child and parent Tenable Security Center consoles that synchronize repositories to version 6.8.0.

 For more information, see the Knowledge Base article.